 - Freezing Instructions: Cake can be frozen up to 3 months.
 Thaw overnight in the refrigerator and bring to room temperature (if desired) before serving.

-- Buttermilk: I strongly suggest using real buttermilk in this recipe.
-In a pinch, you can use DIY soured milk– simply add 1/2 teaspoon of white vinegar or fresh lemon juice to a liquid measuring cup and enough whole or 2% milk to reach 2/3 cup.
-Allow to sit for 5 minutes, then use in the recipe.
+- Buttermilk: I strongly recommend using real buttermilk in this recipe.
+In a pinch, you can use DIY soured milk.
+To do so, simply add 1 and 1/2 teaspoons of white vinegar or fresh lemon juice to a liquid measuring cup and enough whole or 2% milk to reach 2/3 cup.
+Allow mixture to sit for 5 minutes, then use in the recipe.
 Lower fat or nondairy milks work in a pinch, but the cake won’t taste as rich and moist.